 The small size, cost-effectiveness, precise control over the microenvironment, modularity — this is what drew pharmaceutical researchers to organ on a chips.
-Organ on a chips can boost the drug development pipeline in at least two ways: reducing the drug failure rate and personalized medicine.
+Microfluidics has enabled Organ on a chips to boost the drug development pipeline in at least two ways: reducing the drug failure rate and personalized medicine.

 There are two major reasons why a new drug might fail.
 The new drug might pass the test on the cells grown in the lab but fail when tested on living organisms or pass the animal test and fail in human tests.
 Organ on a chips provide a means to take advantage of the benefits of both and create a complex microenvironment for drug testing which is crucial in assessing the compounds’ functionality at early stages.
 Additionally, the organ on a chips can be integrated with patient-specific cell types to investigate and monitor the treatment on cells with similar genetic code as the patient.

 2D testing of the new drugs and in-vitro analysis of pharmacodynamics and pharmacokinetics are common practices before taking the drug to the next steps including preclinical testing.
 2D culture dishes are strong tools for high-throughput early-stage assays while animal models provide more complex physiological environments.
 However, the organs in our body are of a 3D nature and the complex behavior of cells cannot be adequately modeled in 2D cultures such as 96-well plates.
 Also, the response of the animal models to the new compound does not necessarily guarantee similar results in the human body.
 The cost of failures and the development of a new drug can be as high as $2-3 billion dollars, not to mention the loss of many animal lives due to the trial and error nature of the process.
 Therefore, more advanced technologies are required to facilitate high-throughput assays in biologically relevant environments.